DR-developer98/Code-Breakers-Game---3rd-CI-Portfolio-Project-Python-/README.md

 <img src="assets/images-for-README/feedback-invalid-code-input.PNG">

-<p>If the entered code is in the right format, the program will start providing feedback, utilizing the elements listed in the start page.<p>
+<p>If the entered code is in the right format, the program will start providing feedback, utilizing the elements listed in the start page (as described in the <a href="#US2">second user story</a>).<p>

 <img src="assets/images-for-README/feedback-valid-code-input.PNG">

 <p>If the user doesn't guess right, the number of attempts will decrease by one.
-The program is designed to notify the player with each incorrect guess</p>
+The program is designed to notify the player with each incorrect guess.
+In this way, as demanded by the <a href="#US3">third user story</a>, the player will know how many times they still can afford to guess wrong and adjust their strategy accordingly.</p>

 <img src="assets/images-for-README/decreasing-attempts.PNG">